RaffaelSchaefer/RaffaelSchaefer/README.md

 ![About me](https://github.com/RaffaelSchaefer/RaffaelSchaefer/blob/master/img/about_me.png?raw=true)

-I'm a Videographer, Photograph and 3D Artist, who also likes to code.
+I'm a Videographer, Photographer and 3D Artist, who also likes to code.
 I'm currently studying Media informatics in Germany at the environmental campus birkenfeld.
 I really enjoy learning new stuff, and I'm trying to get better at coding.